-Our Full Grain Leather Sofa CollectionsAdding a leather sofa to your home or business can seem like a significant expense.
+Our Top Grain Leather Sofa CollectionsAdding a top grain leather sofa to your home or business can seem like a significant expense.
 And you have to fully justify any significant expense for furniture, especially when there seems to be no shortage of “cheap” leather sofas.
 While full grain leather sofas are generally the most expensive type you will find, there are very good reasons behind those higher prices.
 With the information on this page, you’ll find out why full grain leather is the best option compared to other choices and what other features to focus on to make sure you make the best possible investment.

 Why Full Grain Leather Is A Great Choice For SofasUnless you’re shopping for a living room that serves a purely decorative purpose, you’ll need to look at more than just the visual appearance of a sofa.
 And that means starting with a furniture upholstery that provides maximum durability without sacrificing the look and feel.